-- (1) The following must be paid into the State managed fund- - (a) block funding allocated by the State, or paid from the State pool account, for the provision of hospital and other health services under the National Health Reform Agreement; - (b) funding for teaching, training and research related to the provision of health services allocated by the State, or paid from the State pool account, under the National Health Reform Agreement. - (2) Exceptional payments for the provision of health services decided by the chief executive may be paid into the State managed fund. - (3) The amounts paid into the State managed fund may include adjustments- - (a) to reflect the difference between estimated and actual services provided; and block funding means funding for public patient services that are not appropriately funded through activity-based funding but does not include top-up funding provided by the Commonwealth under the National Health Reform Agreement.
+- (1) The following must be paid into the State managed fund- - (a) block funding allocated by the State, or paid from the State pool account, for the provision of hospital and other health services under the National Health Reform Agreement; - (b) funding for teaching, training and research related to the provision of health services allocated by the State, or paid from the State pool account, under the National Health Reform Agreement. - (2) Exceptional payments for the provision of health services decided by the chief executive may be paid into the State managed fund. - (3) The amounts paid into the State managed fund may include adjustments- - (a) to reflect the difference between estimated and actual services provided; and - (b) for other funding reconciliations under the National Health Reform Agreement. - (4) In this section-

+block funding means funding for public patient services that are not appropriately funded through activity-based funding but does not include top-up funding provided by the Commonwealth under the National Health Reform Agreement. [s 53H]